 “For the foolishness of God is wiser than human wisdom, and the weakness of God is stronger than human strength“ 1 Corinthians 1:25

 The bridegroom was delayed until midnight, so those who were wise enough to bring oil were not forced to make a hasty retreat to the local merchant in order to buy more oil.
-They were on hand and invited into the banquet upon the bridegroom’s delayed arrival.
+They were on hand and invited into the banquet upon the bridegroom’s tardy arrival.
 Those who did not bring oil for their lamps weren’t so fortunate, for we are told that the Lord of the Manor, upon hearing their desperate pleas while knocking at the door long after the wedding banquet began, replied “Amen, I say to you, I do not know you.”

 That haunting response may sound familiar, as those words have appeared in similar parables throughout scripture which speak of our need to be prepared for the coming of God.
 Preparation in this case representing the fostering and continual nurturing of that deep and meaningful relationship with our Father that he so desires to have with each one of us.

 The “oil for our lamps”, that which fuels and enlightens our souls thus allowing us to encounter Jesus in an intimate way, can take many forms.
 The celebration of the Holy Mass, wherein we seek to glorify God by offering him that which he treasures most, his dearly beloved son.
 The Holy Rosary, which allows us to revisit via sacred contemplation the very mysteries of our faith.
 Eucharistic Adoration, that tranquil time spent with Jesus where we may go to “gaze upon him, consider him, and contemplate him, as we desire to imitate him” as Saint Clare of Assisi would often say.